 It was about fifteen minutes later that he realized his paralysis would not be permanent (several bone shards were pressing against the cord but apparently still another millimeter or so away from transecting it).
-It was about three motionless days later that he had two beloved but now herniated intervertebral discs removed, several unstable vertebral bits retracted, and a bone graft, a titanium plate, and six titanium screws surgically implanted onto his spine.
+It was about three motionless days later that he had two beloved but now herniated intervertebral discs removed, several unstable vertebral bits retracted, and two bone grafts, a titanium plate, and six titanium screws surgically implanted onto his spine.
 It was about six weeks later that his recovery was deemed to be a success – leaving only a small scar, some minor flexion and extension limitations, some perhaps permanent but relatively minor intermittent numbness and tingling, and some massive unrepaired emotional trauma.

 He has since become a recluse.
 He now struggles daily with a mild form of hypochondria, the searing pain of having lost his fortune, and the debilitating anxiety of how his injury and lack of funds will impact his future.
 He spends his days angry at the world, dividing his time between his bed and his computer.

 He has done away with all manner of athletic activity, including past loves for golf, tennis, basketball, football and weightlifting.
 He instead burns energy and releases frustration by utilizing his dominant hand against concrete, a battle which can never be won, which has led to swelling, scarring, bruising, bleeding, and multiple fifth metacarpal fractures.
 He is, in a word, broken.

 This sort of lifestyle lends itself to a great deal of spare time, during which he happened to come across, read through and understand the NBA Collective Bargaining Agreement, Operating Manual, Constitution and Bylaws.
 In an attempt to stave off boredom, he decided to start this blog and pass along any knowledge he has to you fine people.
 He also provides assistance wherever he can across the universe of NBA basketball, including, proudly, to the NBA itself and its teams.